Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-In that case, skip the missed dose and resume the regular schedule.
-Do not double the dose.
-Consistent daily timing helps maintain steady blood levels and predictable blood pressure control.
+If a dose is missed, take it the same day when remembered.
+If the next dose is near, skip the missed dose and return to the regular schedule.
+Do not take two doses at once.
+Keeping a consistent daily time supports steady control.

 Storage and Travel Basics